Pentax ME Super

 The Pentax ME Super’s controls work great in aperture-priority automatic mode.
 It also has a manual mode but using it is a chore as there’s no shutter speed dial.

-Instead, according to the manual, there’s a ‘revolutionary new “pushbutton” manual exposure system’ in which ‘the fumbling characteristic of the traditional shutter speed dial has been eliminated’ (p.
+That’s because it was replaced with a ‘revolutionary new “pushbutton” manual exposure system’ in which ‘the fumbling characteristic of the traditional shutter speed dial has been eliminated’ (manual, p.
 20).
-Viewpoints can differ, but I find the pushbutton controls non-intuitive and inconvenient.
+In real life, though, the pushbutton controls turn out to be non-intuitive and inconvenient.

 Why the pushbutton design?